ellraiser/love-build/readme.md

 The goal is to make something eventually maintained by the LÖVE development team that can let new developers build their game cross-platform from their own machine in a single step with zero dependencies and no need for VMs.

-You can use Lövebuild by running it directly or use it in command line!

 *This app will build your game for LÖVE (.love), Windows (.exe), MacOS (.app), and Linux (.zip)*